 If you want to go to extreme lengths to check the adequate water intake during your workout (especially cardio-based endurance workouts) - weigh yourself (naked!!!) before and after the workout.

 You might need a calculator for this: If your post-workout weight is more than 2% lower than your pre-workout weight, you need to up your water intake during your next workout.
 I'm not going into more detail because as soon as there are numbers involved, my head will explode!

 Long-term dehydration can cause overall fatigue, headaches, and OVER-EATING!
 Yes, you heard me!
 When you are dehydrated, your body will hold on to everything you eat and drink (thank you kidneys and hormones!)
 Your body is continuously working on either to conserve the fluid or to eliminate it.

 Fluid balance in your body = adequate blood pressure

 Why do I have water retention?

 I mentioned it before - your body weight fluctuates every day.
 During your day, you can gain 2kg of water, depending on what you are doing and eating.

 Soooo, if you gain water weight by the end of the day, how long does it take to get rid of it?
 Same as with “baby weight” - days, weeks, months.
 It will accumulate in the soft tissue underneath the skin and cause visible swelling.

 Lets take a look at the biggest cause of water retention - salt!

-We often don’t realise how much salt (sodium) we consume.
-Packaged and restaurant foods are the biggest contributors to excess salt intake.
+We often don’t realize how much salt (sodium) we consume.
+Packaged and restaurant foods are the most significant contributors to excess salt intake.
 That’s why I’m a big believer in food prep.